Service connections allow you to securely integrate your SourceCraft projects with the Yandex Cloud resources.

 Click Create service connection.

 Wait for the operation to complete.
-The page that opens will present the service connection details as well as the contents of the tokens and env sections for further integration with CI/CD.
+The page that opens will display the service connection details.

 A Yandex Identity and Access Management workload identity federation will be automatically created in Yandex Cloud.